Dialects

 There are nine distinct dialects, one for each house of the Phellysians.
-However, this are similar and speakers of one dialect can usually translate simple ideas into another dialect with only a little difficulty.
+However, these are similar and speakers of one dialect can usually translate simple ideas into another dialect with little difficulty.
 All nine dialects share many words, a similar grammatical structure and a universal alphabet.

 The Phellysian language is a beautiful, soft language.
 Vowels take precedence over consonants.
 This results in a language with very few harsh sounds.
 It is similar to and often compared to the musical and more complex elven tongue.
 In Phellysian, adjectives follow nouns and there is a plethora of syntax words which have no translation.